 - Always have control of the keys—your vehicle and the property’s

 - Always walk behind your clients, don’t let yourself get cornered in a room

 - Hang a bell in the entryway to notify you of people arriving at an open house

 - Familiarize yourself with the neighborhood before any showings and inspect the exterior of the property before entering to look for any possible entry points

 - Trust your instincts

 Safety will always be a concern for realtors due to the nature of their work and the constant exposure to new people.
-The best way to protect oneself is by utilizing safety tips, planning ahead, and remaining vigilant throughout the workday.
+Consider attending self-defense classes.
+Learn how to use pepper spray.
+The best way to protect oneself is by planning ahead, and remaining vigilant throughout the workday.